AnxiousJester/AnxiousJester/README.md

 ♤audhd...unbelievably easy to make me uncomfortable if I'm alone.

 ♧
-TALK TO ME ABOUT ROAR, DANDYS WORLD / PVZ / POKEMON / SONIC / COMPUTER VIRUSES , ILL DEFINITELY EITHER YAP BACK OR LISTEN !!!
+TALK TO ME ABOUT ROAR, MY SINGING MONSTERS, PVZ , POKEMON , SONIC , COMPUTER VIRUSES , AND MY OCS(IF YOU KNOW THEM) ILL DEFINITELY LISTEN IF NOT TALK TO YOU ABOUT THEM !!!
 I LOVE THOSE!!

 [🌘}::